About Heart Disease in Women

-Cheryl Holmes thought pregnancy was the reason for her extreme sweating and difficulties breathing.
-Even Cheryl’s doctor was convinced pregnancy was the source of her symptoms.
-When they didn’t subside after the birth of her child, she discovered these symptoms were a sign of heart disease.
+Cheryl Holmes thought her breathing difficulty and extreme sweating were because she was pregnant.
+Even her doctor was convinced pregnancy was the source of her symptoms.
+When they didn’t subside after the birth of her child, she discovered these were caused by heart disease.